ansible-cloud/aws_demos/vSRX/engine/README.md

 ## AWS Instance Provisioning

 This Playbook does the following:
-- Finds the correct AMI identifier for RHEL7 regardless of region
+- Finds the correct AMI identifier for vSRX regardless of region
-- provisions the RHEL 7.4 instance into the VPC
+- provisions the vSRX instance into the VPC
 - grabs Dynamic Inventory from AWS (which will grab the newly provisioned instance)
-- uses the `wait_for_connection` module to connect to the RHEL7 instance (which could be used for configuration management in the future).
+- uses the `wait_for` module to connect to the vSRX instance (which could be used for configuration management in the future).

-Running the provision_rhel.yml Playbook.
+Running the provision_vsrx.yml Playbook.

 ```
 ➜  aws_provision_instances ansible-playbook provision_rhel.yml